Parsis: Effect of the calendar disputes

-Ilm-e-Kshnoom
+Ilm-e-Khshnoom

 The Ilm-e-Kshnoom ('science of ecstasy', or 'science of bliss') is a school of Parsi-Zoroastrian philosophy based on a mystic and esoteric, rather than literal, interpretation of religious texts.
-According to adherents of the sect, they are followers of the Zoroastrian faith as preserved by a clan of 2000 individuals called the Saheb-e-Dilan ('Masters of the Heart') who are said to live in complete isolation in the mountainous recesses of the Caucasus (alternatively, in the Alborz range, around Mount Damavand).
+According to adherents of the sect, they are followers of the Zoroastrian faith as preserved by a clan of 2,000 individuals called the Saheb-e-Dilan ('Masters of the Heart') who are said to live in complete isolation in the mountainous recesses of the Caucasus (alternatively, in the Alborz range, around Mount Damavand).

 There are few obvious indications that a Parsi might be a follower of the Kshnoom.
 Although their Kusti prayers are very similar to those used by the Fassalis, like the rest of the Parsi community the followers of Kshnoom are divided with respect to which calendar they observe.
 There are also other minor differences in their recitation of the liturgy, such as repetition of some sections of the longer prayers.
 Nonetheless, the Kshnoom are extremely conservative in their ideology and prefer isolation even with respect to other Parsis.

 The largest community of followers of the Kshnoom lives in Jogeshwari, a suburb of Bombay, where they have their own fire temple (Behramshah Nowroji Shroff Daremeher), their own housing colony (Behram Baug) and their own newspaper (Parsi Pukar).
 There is a smaller concentration of adherents in Surat, where the sect was founded in the last decades of the 19th century.

 Issues relating to the deceased

 It has been traditional, in Mumbai and Karachi at least, for dead Parsis to be taken to the Towers of Silence where the corpses are quickly eaten by the city's vultures.
 The reason given for this practice is that earth, fire, and water are considered sacred elements which should not be defiled by the dead.
 Therefore, burial and cremation have always been prohibited in Parsi culture.
 However, in modern day Mumbai and Karachi the population of vultures has drastically reduced due to extensive urbanization and the unintended consequence of treating humans and livestock with antibiotics, and the anti-inflammatory diclofenac, which harm vultures and have led to the Indian vulture crisis.
 As a result, the bodies of the deceased are taking much longer to decompose.
 Solar panels have been installed in the Towers of Silence to speed up the decomposition process, but this has been only partially successful especially during monsoons.
-In Peshawar a Parsi graveyard was established in the late 19th century, which still exists; this cemetery is unique as there is no Tower of Silence.
+In Peshawar, a Parsi graveyard was established in the late 19th century, which still exists; this cemetery is unique as there is no Tower of Silence.
 Nevertheless, the majority of Parsis still use the traditional method of disposing of their loved ones and consider this as the last act of charity by the deceased on earth.

 The Tower of Silence in Mumbai is located at Doongerwadi at Malabar Hill.
 In Karachi, the Tower of Silence is located in Parsi Colony, near the Chanesar Goth and Mehmoodabad localities.